 How effective are Arginine supplements?

-In principles arginine supplementation and how effective it is all depends on the person in question.
-For the average healthy adult who consumes enough protein-rich foods and doesn’t suffer from any cardiovascular or blood related conditions, arginine supplementation is something that will neither help nor hinder you.
+In principles arginine supplementation and how effective it is depends on the person in question.
+For the average healthy adult who consumes enough protein-rich foods and doesn’t suffer from any cardiovascular or blood-related conditions, arginine supplementation is something that will neither help nor hinder you.

 Should you supplement with Arginine?